Damp Specialists for Period & Listed Properties

 3. Internal tanking and waterproof plaster systems.

-Properties that have had basement tanking, cementitious waterproof render or impermeable membrane systems applied internally tell the same story across Dorset.
-The wall can’t release moisture, salts accumulate behind the system, and eventually the surface fails or the damp emerges above the tanked line.
-We remove failed tanking and reinstate breathable lime.
+Properties that have had basement tanking, cementitious waterproof render or impermeable membrane systems applied internally tell the same story.
+The surface of the wall looks dry for a period of time, but moisture is accumulating behind it.
+Eventually the damp emerges above the tanked line, or the render itself fails as salts build up behind it.
+We remove failed tanking carefully and reinstate a breathable lime system that lets the wall dry naturally.

 4. Condensation misdiagnosed as rising damp.